2tracks/shop-chichi-ms-4/README.md

 - [Lavascript validation](https://jshint.com/)
 - [Python Pip8 validation](http://pep8online.com/)

-I tried to validate my code as good as possible but with the different validaters by copy and pasting the code.
+I tried to validate my code as good as possible with the different validaters by copy and pasting the code.

 #### Test as a Admin
 - Login as Admin from the Website ```click My Account - Login``` Sign in with user name and password, when logged in under My Account a link Product Management